 Buy your Budapest City Card here before your trip!

-- Lastly, I highly recommend bringing a water bottle.
+- Lastly, I highly recommend bringing an eco-friendly water bottle.
 You don’t realize it, but sitting in those baths dehydrate you quickly, and you’re mighty thirsty when it comes time to leave.”

 Gellert Thermal baths